|

 tropical forests of Sunderbans, West Bengal is a land of myriad beauty,

 each region different from the other.
-History Bengal

 finds a coveted place even in pre-historic times.
 At the time of